-With the establishment of the United Nations Security Council Resolution 1325 in 2000, it was hoped that gendered socio-economic inequality and the gendered nature of conflict could finally be tackled in a sustainable way.
+With the establishment of the United Nations Security Council Resolution 1325 in 2000, it was hoped that gendered socioeconomic inequality and the gendered nature of conflict could finally be tackled in a sustainable way.
 It offered a template to create gender orientated peacebuilding processes as well as ways to include and make women participate at all levels of the decision-making process.
 However, it has become clear that despite implementing legislative changes suggested by the resolution, very little has changed for women on the ground.
-Significant barriers to women's inclusion and representation in peacebuilding processes and post-conflict States still remain, including economic deprivation, gender biases, lower education attainments and the 'constraints time imposes by the unequal division of domestic responsibilities'.80
+Significant barriers to women's inclusion and representation in peacebuilding processes and post-conflict States still remain, including economic deprivation, gender biases, lower education attainments and the 'constraints time imposes by the unequal division of domestic responsibilities'.

 The legislative changes suggested by resolution 1325 include the implementation of a wide range of policies including negotiation and electoral quotas, political training, gender audits and the implementation of gender mainstreaming at the executive, parliamentary and district levels.
-These changes was seen as the most effective way of overcoming the continuous obstacles to female participation in the peacebuilding process.
-As a result, 1325 has been seen as a guide on how to only implement top down measures.
-However, as the case studies in this paper has sought to illustrate, the effects of this approach have be limiting.
-Thus, 1325 has garnered a lot of ciriticism for being 'just a piece of paper'.
-Instead many have argued for a wider inclusion and use of civil society organisations which will create a bottom up approach.
-As no progress will occur if there is no political incentive to change on the ground.
+These changes were seen as the most effective way of overcoming the continuous obstacles to female participation in the peacebuilding process.